ethanblake4/dart_eval/docs/typed-backend.md

 the opcode.
 The existing general-object register machine is a semantic reference while the typed backend reaches parity.

-The initial register bank has two integer, two double, and two boolean registers.
-Object/string banks, restricted loop registers, and instruction fusion follow measured requirements.
+The register bank has two integer, two double, two boolean, and three general object registers.
+Strings and nullable values use the object bank alongside existing $Instance and $Value objects.
+Restricted loop registers and instruction fusion still need measurement.
 Spills use typed backing storage.
 Language types, wrapper objects, and machine representations must remain distinct.
 Representation changes are explicit at SSA definitions, phi edges, calls, and suspension boundaries.